NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/index.md

 ``` ⠀

 ------------
-PowerSimulationsDynamics has been developed as part of the Scalable Integrated Infrastructure Planning
+PowerSimulationsDynamics.jl has been developed as part of the Scalable Integrated Infrastructure Planning
 (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy
 Laboratory ([NREL](https://www.nrel.gov/))